stevenpawley/Pyspatialml/docs/geoprocessing.rst

 path is not specified then the results are saved to a temporary file location and a new Raster object is returned with the geoprocessing results.

+For datasets that will easily fit into memory, all geoprocessing methods also have an `in_memory` parameter.
+If `in_memory=True` is set, then the results will be created using Rasterio's in-memory files and stored in RAM.
+This has performance advantages, at the expense of memory expenditure.

 Cropping
 ========